Flazzing/Corona-Test-Location-within-US/README.md

 # Corona Tracker website CS499 project

 ## Description
 This project is about setting up a website that keep tracks of the ongoing status of Coronavirus pandamic within the US.
+During the pandemic of Corona-virus, I want to built something that can help people to keep themselves safe from the virus.
+To do that, I built a website that will be able to help people to keep track of the ongoing pandemic at this time.
 ## This project relies on the api stated as below.

  - Global coronavirus API: Global Coronavirus API (covid19api.dev)